mttschltz/kittythinks/content/food-security-part-ii.md

 Lomborg's work was so influential that it inspired the publication of a counter-book from the Danish Ecological Council (now Green Transition Denmark_)_, with contributions from 18 different scholars.
 It also started a critique in Nature, a rebuttal by Lomborg, and two counter-rebuttals by science writer John Rennie and scientist John P. Holdren.

 ¹_Hunger reduction rates slow down worldwide, UN food agency warns.
 (2001, October 15).
 UN News. https://news.un.org/en/story/2001/10/17592_

 _²Pimm, Stuart & Harvey, P. (2001).
 No Need to Worry about the Future.
 Nature.
 414. 149-150.
 10.1038/35102629. _

+Another optimist, the late Hans Rosling, a physician and speaker who described himself as a possibilist and disliked the optimist label, concurred with Lomborg's view in the matter of population.
+He, too, did not believe in an exponential growth spurt.
+Rosling's example is Bangladesh: in the seventies, the average Bangladeshi woman had 5 children; in 2013, when Rosling gave his talk titled _Don't Panic: The Truth About Population³_ it was down to 2.5.

+³_HORIZON - Big Thoughts.
+(2025, April 11).
+Don’t Panic: The Truth About Population https://www.youtube.com/watch?v=frVN1L_ES3g_